Impulse Response Analysis of Structural Nonlinear Time Series Models: Estimation

-The proof is a moderate extension of Theorem~1 in \cite{chenOptimalUniformConvergence2015}: Sup-norm bounds for $\lVert \widehat{\Pi}^*_2 - \Pi_2 \rVert_\infty$ follow immediately from their Lemma~2.3 and Lemma~2.4.
-In particular, choosing the optimal nonparametric rate $K \asymp (n / \log(n))^{d/(2 s + d)}$ for the infeasible estimator would yield $\lVert \widehat{\Pi}^*_2 - \Pi_2 \rVert_\infty = O_P ( (n / \log(n))^{-s/(2 s + d)} )$.
-The condition for consistency in Theorem \ref{theorem:twostep_estimator_consistency} reduces to ${K^{3/2}}/{\sqrt{n}} = o(1)$, since for B-spline and wavelet sieves $\lambda_{K,n} \lesssim 1$ and $\zeta_{K,n} \lesssim \sqrt{K}$.
-It is simple to show that, if for the feasible estimator $\widehat{\Pi}_2$ the same rate $(n / \log(n))^{d/(2 s + d)}$ is chosen for $K$, consistency is fulfilled assuming e.g. $s \geq 1$ and $d = 1$, such as in the setting of the additively separable model in Example~\ref{example:nonlin_impact}.
-A number of methods can be used to select $K$ in practice: Cross-validation, generalized cross-validation, Mallow's criterion, and others \citep{li2009nonparametric}.
+The requirement $\lambda_{K,n} \lesssim 1$ for additively separable sieves is mild given the known properties of B-spline and wavelet sieves, although nontrivial.
+Since one cannot exploit sparsity in the case of non-locally supported bases, as is the case with linearly separable sieves, we assume $\lambda_{K,n}$ is upper bounded by a constant to streamline the analysis of the empirical sieve projection operator (see also the discussion in \citealp{huangLocalAsymptoticsPolynomial2003a}, Section 7).

+\begin{remark} Several methods can be used to select $K$ in practice: Cross-validation, generalized cross-validation, Mallow's criterion, and others \citep{li2009nonparametric}.
 In the case of piecewise splines, once size is selected, knots can be chosen to be the $K$ uniform quantiles of the data.
-In simulations and applications, for simplicity, we select sieve sizes manually and locate knots approximately following empirical quantiles.
+In our simulations and applications, for simplicity, we select sieve sizes manually, while knots are located following empirical quantiles. \end{remark}